 A Wholesale Tax on Gasoline: What are the Policy Implications?

-Senator Barbara Boxer (D-Calif.) made headlines, at least in the transportation world, when she said she was leaning toward the idea of getting rid of the gas tax and replacing it with “a sales fee.”
-She further clarified by indicating this could be “a percentage highway fee that is paid for at the refinery level.”
-Given that Senator Boxer is Chair of the Senate Environment and Public Works Committee (EPW), the committee in the U.S. Senate that authorizes all federal highway spending, her ideas matter.
+Senator Barbara Boxer made headlines, at least in the small transportation world, when she said that she was leaning towards the idea of getting rid of the gas tax and replacing it with “a sales fee.”
+She further clarified by indicating that this could be “a percentage highway fee that is paid for at the refinery level.”
+Given that Senator Boxer (D-CA) is Chair of the Senate Environment and Public Works Committee (EPW), the committee in the U.S. Senate that authorizes all federal highway spending, her ideas matter.
 While the Senate Finance Committee would ultimately need to approve such a change, not to mention the full Senate and the House of Representatives, any idea has to start somewhere and this is a very good place to start.

-Senator Boxer’s suggestion implies a percentage-based ad valorem tax on gasoline that is assessed at the wholesale level instead of the current per-gallon excise tax.
+Senator Boxer’s suggestion implies a percentage-based ad valorem tax on gasoline that is assessed at the wholesale level instead of the current per gallon excise tax.
 This is very much in line with the direction some states have been taking recently.
 Virginia and the District of Columbia both replaced their per-gallon gas tax with a wholesale sales tax on gasoline.
 Connecticut added a wholesale gasoline sales tax to its existing per-gallon tax.
 The appeal of such a tax is that as a percentage tax it will track better with costs and inflation.
 The fact that it is a wholesale tax also seems to have some political viability, perhaps because it is not seen as directly impacting consumers like a gas tax.

 Transportation stakeholders and infrastructure advocates – and Senator Boxer is likely included in this group – tend to be relatively agnostic about taxation methods for infrastructure.
 Given the funding challenges faced by the federal program for what seems like forever now, many stakeholders are unlikely to quibble about details of any new mechanism.
 If a new taxation method can pass and it addresses the funding problem at all, they are likely to favor it.